NLDIMSR’s Mulyankan 2016 – Annual Paper Presentation Competition and Finance Seminar

 Mr. Soumya Kanti Ghosh – Chief Economic Advisor SBI educated the audience about Indian economy – current status & way forward.
 He emphasized how it is becoming increasingly difficult to predict and understand the global economy post the 2008 crisis.
 He also highlighted the contrast between economic policies of developing countries vs. the developed countries and presented upon the impact of Brexit.

 Dr. Meenaxi Dhariwal – Deputy Campus Head & Dean- IBS- Mumbai presented an overview of increasing globalization and interdependence.
-She probed if this could be the beginning of an end of globalization.
+She probed if this could be the beginning of an end to globalization.
 She discussed the American economy and explained the economic cycle of booms and recession.